 This is a follow up story for Bang-Up Betty.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hey!
 It’s Stacey Bowers with Bang-Up Betty.
 I’m a jewelry maker based in Little Rock, Arkansas, who makes funny, quirky and feminist hand-stamped and hand-cast jewelry as well as enamel pins, stickers and more.
 Bang-Up Betty jewelry and gifts are beloved by the irreverent at heart.

 You might have seen me in Chris Guillebeau’s latest book “100 Side Hustles,” and some of my pieces have made it onto the lapels and around the necks of a few celebrities, you might know (ahem, Julianne Moore and Janelle Monae).

 Tell us about what you’ve been up to!
 Has the business been growing?

 2019 was a wild year for Bang-Up Betty.
 I started the year off by resigning from my full-time job as a marketing director of a nonprofit and taking my jewelry business on as my main gig.
 I had been juggling working and running my business for more than five years.

 I did my first wholesale trade show in Las Vegas at the beginning of 2019, then spent the summer really focusing on growing the business, getting comfortable with my new schedule and all of the anxieties that come with not having a bi-monthly paycheck anymore, and I started taking classes at my local arts center to improve and expand my craft so I can keep things at Bang-Up Betty fresh and new.
 Being able to take classes changed my life and my work.
 I recommend anyone in a creative (or not-so-creative) business always consider professional development.